Source Material on

 Iran in 2007 - TANTALOS

 Email and pictures fromTANTALOS, an Iranian experimental theatre group which rehearsed for a year before giving one performance of their performance of MEDEA in the desert.
 They are working on a new production.
-Statement by Ahmadreaza Nouri, Director of “TANTALOS” Experimental Theater Group Email: holy.actor@gmail.com
+Statement by Ahmadreaza Nouri, Essay on the similarities between Rumi and Grotowski here.
+Director of “TANTALOS” Experimental Theater Group Email: holy.actor@gmail.com

 C.I.R.T Centro Indipendente Ricerca Teatrale